rhollings/web_design/web_pages/parallax_scroll/README.md

-# This is my attempt at a page with 'parallax' scrolling
+This is my attempt at a page with 'parallax' scrolling

+// still a work in progress